BIBSYSDEV/nva-doi-partner-data/README.md

 # nva-doi-partner-data

-A Java API for creation of Datacite metadata (DataciteXML).
+A Java API for creating Datacite metadata (DataciteXML).

 ## Usage